 The largest repository of family history records in the world is the Family History Library in Salt Lake.
 It has over 2.5 million rolls of microfilmed records containing billions of names, with new records pouring in every day from around the world.

 The Church is currently embarked on an enormous project to digitize and index all these millions of records, and make them available for free on the FamilySearch website — so you can sit at home in your pajamas and find your ancestors online, in the original records that documented their lives.
-It’s anticipated this will be completed by approximately 2016.

 As records are completed and indexed, they’re posted on the FamilySearch website, where you can access them right now.